THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSING

 Emotional Development

-But then, once we want something, we will repeatedly focus on it in our memory, and it becomes an habitual rut.
+And once we want something, we will repeatedly remember it and focus on it again, and it becomes an habitual rut.
 Wanting always leads to focusing.
-If we want a bicycle or a french fry, we will either focus on it until we get it, or we will stop wanting it.
+If we want a bicycle or a french fry, we will periodically focus on it until we get it.

 We repeat what is pleasurable, or what promises future pleasure.
 We avoid repeating what is unpleasurable.
 This is sensible.
 And such habitual ruts are a successful way to live with purpose, and to get what we want.

-In our leisure time, we balance our mundane daily focused work with art, music and dance, where we focus with our imagination.
+Modern leisure time, balances our mundane daily focusing with art, music and dance, where we focus with our imagination.
 Sport, where we focus on the ball.
 Even entertainment, where we focus on the screen, or on an actor who is focused on entertaining us.

 The only exceptions are the occasional panoramic moments when we are amazed at the stars or looking over the ocean, but when they happen we hardly recognise why or how.